ozmeka/auto-ozmeka/README.md

 ## AUTO-OZMEKA

-A collection of scripts which generate a base Centos 7 "box" file for Vagrant, then provision this image into an Ozmeka installation using Vagrant and Ansible.
+A collection of scripts which uses a base Centos 7 "box" file for Vagrant, then provisions an Ozmeka installation using Vagrant and Ansible.

 ### Who is this for?